openshift/enhancements/enhancements/microshift/microshift-storage-version-migrator.md

 Operator](https://github.com/openshift/cluster-kube-storage-version-migrator-operator)
 which only deploys the Migrator controller.
 Migrations are then left up to the Operator owners to kick off when changes happen to their respective APIs.
+OpenShift also uses the Migrator to help when encryption keys get rotated for ETCD, this allows OpenShift to re-write the objects to ETCD after an encryption change.

 In MicroShift we don't run the full scale of OpenShift so we can trigger migrations on start up to make sure resources are updated for future upgrades.